Saint Hripsime Church: Crypt and other burials

 The tomb of St. Hripsime is located in an underground barrel vaulted chamber under the eastern apse.
 It is accessed through the chamber on the northeastern corner.
 Scholars like Eremian and Mnatsakanian have dated the crypt to the early fifth century.
 Mathews suggested that it "appears integral to the seventh century church".
 Maranci linked its architecture to the building practice found in both Constantinople and particularly in Palestine.
-The current gravestone, dating to 1986, depicts her holding a cross.
+The current gravestone, dating to 1986, depicts Hripsime holding a cross.

 Catholicos Komitas was presumably buried inside the church.
 A stone slab before the altar is thought to be his tombstone.
 Catholicos Pilipos, who restored the church in 1653, was buried in the northern apse inside the church after refusal by the Iranian ruler of Erivan to permit his burial at Etchmiadzin.
 His marble tombstone was erected by Catholicos Yeprem I in the early 1800s.
 Another Catholicos, Khoren I Muradbekian, who was murdered by the NKVD in April 1938, had a "hasty burial in the ordinary graveyard" of St. Hripsime, but his body was exhumed in 1943 and lain to rest in the grave of the catholicoses at Saint Gayane.

 During restoration works in 1958–59, two graves were found outside the western entrance, where, according to historical accounts, two Catholicoi had been buried: Astvatsatur and Karapet II.
 Their tombstones had disappeared in the early 1800s, and new marble ones were erected during the 1950s restoration.
 To the east of the church, a cemetery has survived with around 50 tombstones, including 30 with inscriptions, dating from the 17th to the 19th centuries.
 The perimeter wall, built in the 1890s, divides it into two.
 One notable burial is vardapet Stepanos Lehatsi (d.
 1689), a member of the Etchmiadzin brotherhood.